NASWA-OpenUI/DUA-VLM-POC/README.md

 By default, running dua-vlm-poc.py will:

 * use the models specified in models.txt
-* run the tests specified in tests.csv
+* run the tests specified in tests.json
 * output the results in results.csv

 You can override these defaults by specifing arguments: